Canopy Lead Time: 30 WEEKS Spare Parts Lead Time: 14 WEEKS

 Jump numbers are there to help you stay alive and enjoy the ride.

-How to Read the JYRO Canopy Progression Chart
+How to Read the Canopy Progression Chart

 • Each row = one of our canopies